Harriet Martineau: Abolitionist

 Martineau wrote Deerbrook (1838), a three-volume novel published after her American books.
 She portrayed a failed love affair between a physician and his sister-in-law.
 It was considered her most successful novel.
 She also wrote The Hour and the Man: An Historical Romance (1841), a three-volume novel about the Haitian slave leader Toussaint L'Ouverture, who contributed to the island nation's gaining independence in 1804.

 Newcastle and Tynemouth

-In 1839, during a visit to Continental Europe, Martineau was diagnosed with a uterine tumor.
+In 1839, during a visit to Continental Europe, Martineau was diagnosed with a uterine tumour.
 She several times visited her brother-in-law, Thomas Michael Greenhow, who was a celebrated doctor in Newcastle upon Tyne, to try to alleviate her symptoms.
 On the last occasion she stayed for six months in the Greenhow family house at 28 Eldon Square.
 Immobile and confined to a couch, she was cared for by her mother until purchasing a house and hiring a nurse to aid her.

 She next moved downriver to Tynemouth where she regained her health.
-She stayed at Mrs Halliday's boarding-house, 57 Front Street, for nearly five years from 16 March 1840.
-The establishment is still open as a guest house today, now named the "Martineau Guest House" in her honor.
+She stayed at Mrs Halliday's boarding house, 57 Front Street, for nearly five years from 16 March 1840.
+The property was later named the "Martineau Guest House".